KrashLeviathan/browser_cli/doc/getting_started.md

 Here are some of the id and class names used by browser_cli:

+### id

 - `browser_cli_shell` - The container for the CLI shell.
+- `cli-standard-input` - The div the user types in.
+- `cli-prompt` - The leading bit of text in the standard input div.
+Defaults to "~ user$"
+- `cli-last-output` - The last div output to the shell.

+### class

+- `cli-output` - This class applies to all output divs.
+- `cli-stderr` - This class is added to an output div when it's displaying an error message.
+- `cli-input` - This class applies to all (current and previous) input divs.
+- `cli-visible-scroll` - When you want a scrollbar in an output div.
+- `cli-bordered-scroll-area` - When you want the scroll area to have a border.
+- `cli-hidden` - When you want something to be hidden.